themaplelab/swan/README.md

 git clone https://github.com/themaplelab/swan.git -b spds
 ```

-Add your GitHub username and [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) (with read:packages) to `jvm/gradle.properties`.
+In `jvm/gradle.properties`, set `USER` to your GitHub username and `Password` to a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) (with read:packages).
 The SPDS dependency requires this.
 Do **not** push these credentials.
+Run `git update-index --assume-unchanged jvm/gradle.properties` to avoid committing these credentials.

 Copy `swift-demangle` to `/usr/local/bin/` or add it to `$PATH`.
 On Linux, `swift-demangle` is distributed alongside `swiftc`, so you do not need to do this step.
 You also need `swiftc` and `xcodebuild` to be on `$PATH`.